-In Hakone, board a coach to explore this beautiful area.
-The region is spectacular with the calm waters of the five lakes, formed by past volcanic eruptions, reflecting Fuji's picture-perfect cone.
+Once in Hakone, board a coach to explore this beautiful area.
+The area is dotted with lakes formed by past volcanic eruptions, and in fine weather, they reflect Fuji's picture-perfect cone.
+Enjoy a cruise on Lake Ashi before taking the Komagatake cable car for spectacular views of the surrounding hills and the lake below.